eander0105/eander0105/README.md

 ### Non computer stuff

-If I'm not programming or slaying dragons (in game) I'm probably out climbing or grabbing a beer with friends and loved ones
+If I'm not programming or slaying dragons (in game) I'm probably out climbing rocks, hiking or grabbing a beer with friends and loved ones